AnnaWijetunga/anna-website/content/posts/2020-06-04---JavaScript Closures.md

 [Simple Explanation of Closures](https://dmitripavlutin.com/simple-explanation-of-javascript-closures/)

-Have a different resource or explanation that helped closures "click" for you?
-Share below - would love to hear more.
+Here's hoping this helped you hear about closures in a way that helps.
+Thanks so much for reading.